-This spurred immediate adoption after launch and encouraged engagement.
+The gamification spurred immediate adoption after launch and encouraged engagement.
 It also tapped into something more inherent—the enjoyment people get when they compete.

-“This has really been a fun, innovative way for our employees to have a fun competition and show off their participation on Pulse,” said Sean.
+“Gamification has really been a fun, innovative way for our employees to have a fun competition and show off their participation on Pulse,” said Sean.

 But what if employees still aren’t paying attention?